 |EDUC 622 – Literacy in the Content Area – 3-credit GSE (usually offered in Spring)

 ||State CNS – Fall & Spring only.|

-Normally, if a candidate receives the State Critical Needs Scholarship (CNS) reimbursement each time it is available, he/she will have to spend approximately $3200 in non-reimbursed fees and tuition costs over two years.
-Add to that Praxis I and Praxis II costs for your total.
+Normally, if a candidate receives the State Critical Needs Scholarship (CNS) reimbursement each time it is available, he/she will have to spend approximately $3600 in non-reimbursed fees and tuition costs over two years.
+Add to that Praxis Core and Praxis Subject Assessment costs for your total.